guigoebel/brewhousery/README.md

 # Coffee Shop

-REST API for car inventory operations
+REST API for an online coffee shop

 + Native packages, no dependencies
 + Commonly used HTTP methods